outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   - functions:

+    - a function to identify concepts given their definition

     - conceptual math:

       - an example is applying the concept of 'meta' to the concept of 'game' and getting output of the operation like 'a game where games can be created by agents inside the game' or 'a game to design games', given similarities between attributes/functions of objects in the definition & relevant spaces

       - apply one concept to another (apply 'power' to 'market' or 'evaluate market by power' involves standardizing the market concept in terms of power, using power as an interface)

+      - apply concept to a structure, as a priority

   - answers questions like:
     - what concepts cannot be reduced/abstracted further
     - what concepts have which associated structures

+    - structures that apply a concept are depicted in FIG 9 (Find structure for a definition of a concept0, which depicts structures of the 'distribution' and 'power' concepts, and FIG 2 (Structual definition routes for 'conflict' concept).

     - what definition routes identify a particular concept

+      - possible definition routes for the concept of 'equality' are given in FIG 16.
+Alternate definition routes

     - concept-system interface:
       - what concepts are likely to evolve in a system
       - what concepts are common to most systems (would help identify concepts like an efficiency)